 you will have first right to retain full ownership of the dog should you choose at the price agreed upon in the contract.
 It may be no extra

 cost or full puppy price.
 Each contract will vary and is agreed upon before the dog leaves my home.

 If at 2 years old the dog is clear for breeding then one of two things will happen:

 For female dogs I will arrange for her to go to the males house for breeding.
 She will be gone for around 2-3 weeks.
-You may have her
+Sometimes the

-back at your house during the majority of her pregnancy which lasts around 9 weeks.
-When she is close to her due date she will then come
+her back at your house during the majority of her pregnancy which lasts around 9 weeks.
+When she is close to her due date she will

 I will have the puppies here, I will raise them and I will place them in their new homes.
 This is not in any way negotiable.
 When puppies are